TurBoss/blt/doc/treeview.rst

   **-command** *string*
   Specifies a TCL procedure to be called when sorting nodes.
-The procedure is called with three arguments: the pathname of the widget and the fields of two entries.
+The procedure is called with three arguments: the pathname of the widget and the tree variable values of two entries.
 The procedure returns 1 if the first node is greater than the second, -1 is the second is greater, and 0 if equal.

   **-decreasing** *boolean*
   Indicates to sort in ascending/descending order.
 If *boolean*